jerik/socket-io-on-docker/README.md

 This shows: listenning on \*:3000
 And calling _localhost:3000_ works as well

-# Start with the docker part.
+# Start with the docker part
 Based on https://nodejs.org/en/docs/guides/nodejs-docker-webapp/

 1. package.json is already populated by the previous steps
 2. copied the index.js to server.js to be inline with the tutorial.
 3. Do the dockerfile stuff

 ```bash
 # used the newest node version